(January 1, 2018 to December 31, 2018)

 The contest is open to third year and fourth year law students as well as those taking up Master of Law.
 Only one (1) entry per student is allowed.
 Each entry must be a thesis/dissertation or its equivalent that espouses the philosophy of liberty and prosperity under the rule of law.
 An entry must be certified to have gone through the process of a thesis/dissertation or a procedure similar thereto and that it is of thesis/dissertation type and quality.

-The FLP Panel of Judges will choose the five (5) recipients of the primary awards (first, second and honorary mentions) from the new entries submitted by the ten (10) authors on the short list.
-Monetary awards are as follows: PhP300,000 to the first-place winner, PhP 200,000 to the second-place winner, and PhP100,000 each to three (3) honorary mentions.
-These winners will also receive commemorative plaques.
-The twenty (20) qualifying entries chosen by the FLP Dissertation Contest Committee will each receive PhP20,000.
+The FLP Panel of Judges will choose the five (5) recipients of the primary awards (first, second and three third places) from the shortlisted entries.
+Monetary awards are as follows: ₱300,000 to the first-place winner, ₱200,000 to the second-place winner, and ₱100,000 each to three (3) third place winners.
+These winners will also receive plaques of recognition.
+The twenty (20) qualifying entries chosen by the FLP Dissertation Contest Committee will each receive ₱20,000 and a certificate of award.

-The Ayala Corporation has already agreed to facilitate the provision of funds for this project through its various partners and has committed to FLP the funding for the entire five-year program.
-They have given Two Million Pesos (PhP 2,000,000) for the first year of the program.
+The Ayala Corporation has already agreed to facilitate the provision of funds for this project through its various partners and have committed to FLP the funding for the entire five-year program.

 |School||No. of Entries|